 Your Own Power:

 To own your own power, you must take charge of who you are and the situation you are in.
 Moreover, be strong, the responsibility for where you are in your life now is completely yours.
 Furthermore, you must own it, accept it for what it is and grow from it.
 Look for ways to change your responses.
-Act from your heart center rather than your ego or emotional body.
-Acting from your heart center is the closest we can come to being our authentic self.
-Our automatic responses can no longer influence us when we respond from our heart.
+Act from your heart centre rather than your ego or emotional body.
+Acting from your heart centre is the closest we can come to being our authentic self.
+Our automatic responses can no longer influence us when we respond to our heart.
 Thus, we love unconditionally with unconditional acceptance and become our authentic self.

 I make a conscious choice to respond from the heart as well as grow and move forward.
 Also, I choose to detach so that I can make my decisions from my authentic self.
 Then, I choose to assert my energy into this situation with gentleness and with acceptance.
-Because, I now chose to own my own power, I now own the situation that I am now currently in and recognize that this is something that I have created.
+Because I now choose to own my own power, I now own the situation that I am now currently in and recognize that this is something that I have created.
 Since I have created it, I can also learn from it and grow from the experience.
 I love being fearless in the face of adversity.
 I can respond from the heart always.

 This is all possible because I know that I have the power to change everything.
 Furthermore, I am worthy of making the changes that I am contemplating and I am free to make any change that I choose.
 I know that it is safe for me to be my authentic self.
 Thus, I recognize that I have all the power in this situation and I am powerful.